Professor

 meaning.
 Our joint paper "Preconditions

-focusing on the projective content of factive and change of state verb, has
+projective content of factive and change of state verbs, has now been

 Right now I'm working